 The other Chapter Nine proof of the Koran’s earthly origins is found in verse 9:30: “And the Jews say: ‘Uzair (Ezra) is the son of Allah,’ and the Christians say: ‘Messiah is the son of Allah.’
 That is their saying with their mouths, resembling the saying of those who disbelieved aforetime.
 Allah’s Curse be on them, how they are deluded away from the truth!”
 (K pg.
 253.)

 In researching this verse, I came across the observation that this was an “enigmatic” verse because the Jews had never worshiped any human as son of God, not Jesus and certainly not Ezra.
 “Enigmatic” is hardly the correct word.
-Erroneous, fabricated or delusional would all be more apt words.
+Erroneous or fabricated would be more apt.

 The footnote to this verse, V9:30, in Khan refers to a sacred text that doubles down on the Islamic belief that the Jews worshiped Ezra.
 It quotes extensively from something Muhammad said in the most authenticated “Gospel” of Islam, the hadith Sahih Bukari.